-In 2018, approximately 51 percent of our sales were generated by customers located outside the United States.
+In 2019, approximately 49 percent of our sales were generated by customers located outside the United States.
 Operating and selling outside of the United States exposes us to certain risks that could adversely impact our sales volume, rate of growth or profitability.
-These risks include: complying with foreign legal and regulatory requirements; international trade factors (export controls, customs clearance, trade sanctions, duties, tariff barriers and other restrictions); protection of our proprietary technology in certain countries; potentially burdensome taxes; potential difficulties staffing and managing local operations; and changes in exchange rates.
+These risks include: complying with foreign legal and regulatory requirements; international trade factors (export controls, customs clearance, trade policy, trade sanctions, trade agreements, duties, tariff barriers and other restrictions); protection of our proprietary technology in certain countries; potentially burdensome taxes; potential difficulties staffing and managing local operations; and changes in exchange rates.